What Investors Look For in a Pitch Deck (2026 Guide)

 Product

 This slide will be all about showcasing screenshots of your product in action.
-To make it stronger you may wish to include some description about the product itself and some quotes from any existing clients commenting about how much enjoy the product.
+To make it stronger you may wish to include some description about the product itself and some quotes from any existing clients commenting about how much they enjoy the product.

-Business model
+Business Model

-It’s also possible to reference the competitive landscape here and talk about how your pricing fits into the larger market.
+It's also possible to reference the competitive landscape here and talk about how your pricing fits into the larger market.
 Is the business a premium, high-price offering, or a budget offering that undercuts the current solutions on the market?
+A marketplace like Airbnb, for instance, makes money by taking a percentage cut of each transaction — that's the kind of one-line explanation this slide needs.

 Traction